-Secondary Priority Effort Midpen Resources Cost - 1 FTE per year Resources of 1 staff (new FTE) for on-going seasonal and peak time enforcement at the Preserve to support compliance with other TDMs listed above
+Secondary Priority Effort Midpen Resources Cost - 1 new FTE per year 1 new FTE per year for on-going seasonal and peak time enforcement at the Preserve to support compliance with other TDMs listed above

 Enforcement of parking violations on Midpen and County/ State roadways is ongoing and is dependent on available staff resources.
 Pending the implementation of TDM strategies such as reservations and priority parking, additional enforcement resources and measures may be required.
 It is suggested to develop a graduated enforcement program, including warnings and initial nominal fines, to educate visitors about the new regulations prior to more serious monetary penalties and/ or towing.